julioct/julioct.github.io/_posts/2023-08-26-Dont-Unit-Test-Your-AspNetCore-API.md

 Then, add the following NuGet packages to your new test project:

 * **Microsoft.AspNetCore.Mvc.Testing**.
-Adds support for writting integration tests for ASP.NET Core apps.
+Adds support for writing integration tests for ASP.NET Core apps.
 * **FluentAssertions**.
 Adds support for writing assertions in a more readable way.

 Also, add a project reference from your new test project to your API project: